 Early Childhood Education Alternative Licensure - Graduate Certificate (Online)

-The College of Education at New Mexico State University offers a 21-credit alternative licensure program in early childhood education for persons who hold at least a baccalaureate degree but have not completed a traditional teacher preparation program.
-This program is apart of NMSU-Online.
+The School of Teacher Preparation, Administration & Leadership at New Mexico State University offers a 21-credit alternative licensure program in early childhood education for persons who hold at least a baccalaureate degree but have not completed a traditional teacher preparation program.
+This program is part of NMSU-Online.

 Eligible Participants must: